The Hypertrophy Training Guide: How to Lift for Muscle Size

 Hypertrophy training is a hybrid approach, building muscle by developing both muscular strength and work capacity.
 Powerlifters are known for lifting heavy things for fewer reps, stimulating muscle growth by putting a ton of tension on their muscles.
 Bodybuilders are good at feeling the burn and getting a pump, stimulating muscle growth with metabolic stress.
 We want to build muscle in both ways, so we do both.

 Because building muscle is so good for so many things, hypertrophy training is the best default way of lifting weights.
 Powerlifters start with hypertrophy training to build bigger muscles, then specialize in heavy strength training.
-Athletes start by building bigger muscles, then focus on developing power.
+Athletes start by building bigger muscles and then focus on developing power.
 But if you aren’t a powerlifter or athlete, there’s nothing wrong with focusing purely on building muscle.

 So when building a hypertrophy program, we don’t need to worry about which style of training develops slightly more power, work capacity, fast-twitch muscle fibres, or 1-rep max strength.
 And we aren’t locked into doing specific lifts.
-Instead, we can focus purely on which methods yield the most muscle growth, which lifts are best for our joints and health, and which muscles we’re most eager to grow.

 The Principles of Hypertrophy Training